 Teaching

-Introduction to AI for ecology
+Introduction to AI for sustainability science

-This short course introduces ecologists and environental scientists to modern AI tools, with a focus on large language models.
+This short course introduces environmental and sustainability scientists to modern AI tools, with a focus on large language models.
 It is aimed at people who are familiar with the R programming language, but no detailed background knowledge of AI is required.
 The course focuses on using and understanding the limitations of a range of Generative AI tools and their applications to topics like simulating human land-use decisions, summarising literature, developing retrieval augmented generation (RAG) systems, and building simple chatbots.
 Recorded presentations and interactive coding sessions will be available in future.

 Modelling ecosystem services using R